nesfit/domainradar-infra/docs/pipeline_and_models.md

     lastAttempt: int64
 ```

-The status codes with descriptions can be found [here](https://github.com/nesfit/domainradar-colext/blob/main/java_pipeline/src/main/java/cz/vut/fit/domainradar/models/ResultCodes.java).
+The status codes with descriptions can be found [here](https://github.com/nesfit/domainradar-colext/blob/main/java_pipeline/common/src/main/java/cz/vut/fit/domainradar/models/ResultCodes.java).
 The value of 0 means success.\
-The error field may contain a human-readable error message if the status code is not 0.\
+The error field *may* contain a human-readable error message if the status code is not 0.\
-The last attempt field contains a UNIX timestamp of when the operation was _finished_.
+The last attempt field contains a UNIX timestamp (in milliseconds) of when the operation was *finished*.

 The base model for all IP collector results is `CommonIPResult of TData`.